-In 2020, Akunyili Crosby’s work will be shown in the third of a trilogy of solo exhibitions curated by Pulitzer Prize-winning author and critic Hilton Als at the Yale Center for British Art, New Haven, Connecticut.
+In 2022, Akunyili Crosby’s work will be shown in the third of a trilogy of solo exhibitions curated by Pulitzer Prize-winning author and critic Hilton Als at the Yale Center for British Art, New Haven, Connecticut.
 The show will travel to The Huntington Library, Art Collections, and Botanical Gardens, San Marino, California.
-The artist has also been selected to participate in La Biennale di Venezia, 58th International Art Exhibition.
-Curated by Ralph Rugoff, Director of the Hayward Gallery in London, the exhibition is titled May You Live In Interesting Times and will be on view from May 11 through November 24, 2019.
+In 2019, the artist participated in the 58th Venice Biennale.